devfile/devworkspace-operator/README.md

   annotations:
     controller.devfile.io/restricted-access: true
 ```

+## Deploying DevWorkspace Operator

-## Prerequisites
+### Prerequisites
 - go 1.16 or later
 - git
 - sed
 - jq
 - yq (python-yq from https://github.com/kislyuk/yq#installation, other distributions may not work)
 - skopeo (if building the OLM catalogsource)
-- docker
+- podman or docker

 Note: kustomize `v4.0.5` is required for most tasks.
 It is downloaded automatically to the `.kustomize` folder in this repo when required.
 This downloaded version is used regardless of whether or not kustomize is already installed on the system.

-## Running the controller in a cluster
+### Running the controller in a cluster

-### With yaml resources
+#### With yaml resources

-When deployed to Kubernetes, the controller requires [cert-manager](https://cert-manager.io) running in the cluster.
-You can install it using `make install_cert_manager` if you don't run it already.
+When installing on Kubernetes clusters, the DevWorkspace Operator requires the [cert-manager](https://cert-manager.io) operator in order to properly serve webhooks.
+To install the latest version of cert-manager in a cluster, the Makefile rule `install_cert_manager` can be used.
 The minimum version of cert-manager is `v1.0.4`.

 The controller can be deployed to a cluster provided you are logged in with cluster-admin credentials: